hyperledger/indy-node/docs/design/did-doc.md

 * controller: A string with fully qualified DID.
 DID must exist.
 * type (string)
 * publicKeyJwk (string, optional): A map representing a JSON Web Key that conforms to RFC7517.
 See definition of publicKeyJwk for additional constraints.
-  > **Note, that `publicKeyJwk` string representation does not match to the specification and should be converted into object on the VDR level.**
+  > **NOTE, that `publicKeyJwk` string representation does not match to the specification and should be converted into object on the VDR level.**
 * publicKeyMultibase (string, optional): A base58-encoded string that conforms to a MULTIBASE encoded public key.

 Note: A single verification method entry cannot contain both publicKeyJwk and publicKeyMultibase, but must contain at least one of them.